-The Council of Governors, led by our Chair, is made up of elected members of the public, staff and representatives from partner organisations.
+The council of governors, led by our Chair, is made up of elected members of the public, staff and representatives from partner organisations.

-Governors are responsible for ensuring the views of our diverse local communities and members are considered in decisions about how we develop our services.
+Governors are responsible for ensuring the views of our diverse local communities and members are considered in decisions about how we develop NHS mental health, learning disability and autism services.
 They meet four times a year.
 Read more about Council of Governor meetings.

 Meet our current governors